 KNOW THE SYMPTOMS

-As of Saturday, May 1, the District transitioned to the use of 11 high-capacity, walk-up, no appointment needed vaccination sites.
+The District offers a number of walk-up, no appointment needed vaccination sites.
 (Walk-up sites are for first doses.
 When you receive your first dose, you will still make an appointment to get your second dose.)

 Can't leave your home?
 1-855-363-0333 and they will come to you!